Itineraries: A 3-Day Weekend Getaway in Philadelphia

 For lunch: head directly across from the Liberty Bell to drink, dine, and play at the Independence Beer Garden (only open during the summer).
 You'll love the open-air space, oversized games, and Adirondack chairs.

-4:00 PM: Bring your drink and take a hilarious history tour via trolley
+4:00 PM: BYOB and take a hilarious history tour via trolley

 There are more iconic Philly sites to see, but you'll need to hitch a ride for this one.
 This is where booking a tour would best fit the itinerary.